caranathunge/caranathunge.github.io/_projects/2_project.md

 ## Evolutionary history of the genus, **_Aulacomnium_**

-Thos research project focused on the species within the **_Aulacomnium_** genus.
+This research project focused on the species within the **_Aulacomnium_** genus.
 Using ddRADseq and target capture sequencing data, we investigated the phylogenetic and population genetic relationships within this ecologically significant group of bryophytes in the Arctic.
 Specifically, we investigated three closely related species: **_Aulacomnium palustre_**, **_A. turgidum_**, and **_A. acuminatum_**.
 **_A. palustre_** exhibits a broad distribution, ranging from temperate forests to arctic tundra, while **_A. turgidum_** and **_A. acuminatum_** are sympatric with **_A. palustre_** in
 sub-arctic and arctic zones.